 A brash, three-time NASCAR champion whose victory lane crowing and later folksy commentary made him a defining voice in stock car racing for decades.

-Darrell Waltrip arrived in NASCAR’s top series with a mouth as fast as his car.
-Hailing from Owensboro, Kentucky, the self-proclaimed 'Jaws' backed up his taunts and boasts with sheer talent, becoming the dominant driver of the late 1970s and early 80s.
-His fierce rivalry with the stoic King, Richard Petty, was a classic clash of personalities that fueled the sport's growth.
-Driving the iconic #11 Mountain Dew Chevrolet for Junior Johnson, Waltrip captured three Cup Series championships.
-After retiring, he seamlessly transitioned to the broadcast booth, where his Southern drawl, insider knowledge, and signature "Boogity, boogity, boogity!" race call became beloved institutions for a new generation of fans.
-His career arc traces NASCAR’s own journey from regional spectacle to national phenomenon.
+Darrell Waltrip won three NASCAR Cup Series championships driving the #11 Mountain Dew Chevrolet for Junior Johnson.
+The self-proclaimed 'Jaws' from Owensboro, Kentucky backed up his taunts with sheer talent, becoming the dominant driver of the late 1970s and early 80s.
+His fierce rivalry with Richard Petty fueled the sport's growth, a classic clash of personalities.
+Waltrip collected 84 Cup Series wins, ranking fourth all-time.
+After retiring, he moved to the broadcast booth, where his Southern drawl, insider knowledge, and 'Boogity, boogity, boogity!' race call became beloved institutions.
+He won the Daytona 500 in 1989.
+Waltrip's career traced NASCAR's journey from regional spectacle to national phenomenon, his mouth as fast as his car from start to finish.

 1946–1964